-A new study out of the University of Michigan found that children as young 5 already had distinct emotional reactions to spending and saving money, and that these translated into actual, real-life spending behaviors.
+A new study out of the University of Michigan found that children as young as 5 already had distinct emotional reactions to spending and saving money, and that these translated into actual, real-life spending behaviors.
 The findings also suggest that these emotional reactions and spending behaviors weren't modeled after their parents.

 The Spendthrift-Tightwad Scale has long been used to measure adults' emotional reactions to spending money, said study lead author Craig Smith, research investigator at the U-M Center for Human Growth and Development.